EvilMuffinHa/ptg/README.md

 (https://github.com/EvilMuffinHa/screenPixelMap)

 ## Running
 `Main.java` is just an example of what you can do with this program.
-It creates 10 procedurally generated 500 by 500 pixel terrain maps rendered with lwjgl.
+It creates a procedurally generated 500 by 500 pixel terrain map rendered with lwjgl.